Coboundaries and eigenvalues of finitary S-adic systems: Preliminaries

-Let $X$ be a one- or two-sided minimal shift.
-If $\mu$ is a $T$-invariant probability Borel measure on $X$, then $T$ induces an isometric or unitary operator on $L^2(X,\mu)$; the {\it eigenvalues} of $(X,T,\mu)$ are by definition the eigenvalues of this operator, and the {\it eigenfunctions} of $(X,T,\mu)$ are defined as being its eigenvectors.
-The set of eigenvalues is an invariant for conjugacy in measure and is called the {\em spectrum of $(X,T,\mu).$} One can also consider the {\it continuous} eigenvalues of $(X,T)$: these are values $\lambda $ such that there exists a continuous function $f:X\rightarrow \mathbb C$ with $f\circ T = \lambda f$.
-Eigenvalues belong to the set $ S^{1}$ of complex numbers with modulus $1$.
+Let $X$ be a one-sided (respectively two-sided) minimal shift.
+If $\mu$ is a $T$-invariant probability Borel measure on $X$, then $T$ induces an isometric (respectively unitary) Koopman operator on $L^2(X,\mu)$, namely $f\mapsto f\circ T$.
+The {\it eigenvalues} of $(X,T,\mu)$ are by definition the eigenvalues of this operator, and the {\it eigenfunctions} of $(X,T,\mu)$ are defined as being its eigenvectors.
+The set of eigenvalues is an invariant for conjugacy in measure and is called the {\em discrete spectrum of $(X,T,\mu).$} If there exists an orthonormal basis of $L^2(X,\mu)$ consisting of eigenfunctions, then $(X,T,\mu)$ is said to have \emph{discrete spectrum}.
+One can also consider the {\it continuous} eigenvalues of $(X,T)$: these are values $\lambda $ such that there exists a continuous function $f:X\rightarrow \mathbb C$ with $f\circ T = \lambda f$.
+Eigenvalues belong to the set $ \mathbb S^{1}$ of complex numbers with modulus $1$.
 If $t$ is such that $e^{2i \pi t}$ is a (continuous) eigenvalue, then $t$ is said to be an {\em additive (continuous) eigenvalue}.
 Abusing language, we say that $\lambda=e^{2i \pi t}$ is rational whenever $t$ is rational, i.e., whenever $\lambda$ is a root of unity.
 We denote by $E(X,T)$ the additive group of additive continuous eigenvalues of $(X,T)$.
 It is a topological invariant for $(X,T)$ for conjugacy.
 Continuous eigenvalues are measurable if the invariant measure is a Borel measure.
 An example of a family for which $E(X,T)$ equals the set of measurable eigenvalues is the family of primitive substitution shifts (see \cite{Host:1986} and also see below), but in general the set of measurable eigenvalues strictly contains the continuous ones.
+See for example \cite{Downarowicz-Lacroix:1996} and the comments at the end of Section \ref{Toeplitz-S-adic}.

 Let $v, w$ be two words.
 The cylinder $[v.w]$ is defined as the set $\{ x \in X \mid x_{[-|v| , |w|)} = vw \}$ and the cylinder $[w]$ is the set $\{ x \in X \mid x_{[0 , |w|)} = w \}$.
 Cylinders are clopen sets.
 If $w$ is a letter, the cylinder is called a {\em one-letter cylinder}, and the same holds for two letters.
 Let ${\mathcal M} (X,T)$ be the set of all $T$-invariant probability measures on $(X,T)$.
-Let $I$ be the (additive) group generated by the measures of cylinders, i.e.,
+Let $I$ be the additive group generated by the measures of cylinders, i.e.,